Union of Evangelical Churches in the EKD: History

 The UEK was founded on July 1, 2003.
 The organisation succeeded the former organisation Evangelical Church of the Union (Evangelische Kirche der Union, EKU).
 The seat of the organisation used to be Berlin.
-For structural reasons, it was moved to the seat of the Evangelical Church in Germany (EKD) in Hanover though.
+For structural reasons, it was moved to the seat of the Protestant Church in Germany (EKD) in Hanover though.

 On November 9, 2019, Union of Evangelical Churches allowed blessings of same-sex marriages.

 Structure

 The parliament (=Vollkonferenz) of the organisation is an elected group of 47 members, which are elected for six years each term.
 The 47 members elect a "Präsidium".